weihaipy/saiorm/docs/index.rst

 Saiorm : surely an incorrect orm.

-Saiorm is a lightweight library for accessing database,but only translate the params to database statements.
+`Saiorm <https://weihaipy.github.io/saiorm>`_  is a very lightweight translator for accessing kinds of database with the same syntax,including SQL and NoSQL.

+It only translate python code and arguments to database statement,no longer need models.Directly operate the data in the database.
+No data type conversion, minimize the performance loss.

 Support MySQL, PostgreSQL, SQL Server ,SQLite and MongoDB,require pymysql psycopg2 pymssql sqlite3 pymongo for each database type.

-It will take you have a easy way to use kinds of database with the same syntax,including SQL and NoSQL.Syntax looks like a mixture of SQL and mongodb.
+It will take you have an easy way to use kinds of database with the same syntax,including SQL and NoSQL.The syntax looks like a mixture of SQL and mongodb.

 You can inherit from saiorm.base.ChainDB to support other types of database with the same API.